baetis-ma/rp2040-imu/README.md

 ## RPi PICO / RP2040 IMU

+#### The IMU shown here uses two native rp2040 buses, one SPI and one I2C, to drive a 6 axis accelerometer/gyroscope, a 3 axis magnetomter, a pressure measurement chip and a 1 inch oled display.
+My implementation uses a Seeedi np2040, mcp9250, qmc5883, bmp280 and a ssd1306 modules breadboard assembly.
+OLED screen updates are made twice a second and include fused filtered accelerometer/gyroscope pitch/roll, magnetic heading and a pressure based altitude measurements.
+A usb serial port can supply higher measurement rates: magnetic readings up to 200HZ, altitude to 1Hz and pitch/roll well over 1KHz.

 ### RPi PICO/RP2040 SSD FRAMEWORK

-#### This project uses the PICO SDK environment (in a linux environment), for simplicity, without any specific IDE.
-The installation of the SDK is well documented elsewhere, varies by OS and is a half dozen steps.
-The github repository contains all other c programs, cmake files, shell scripts and include files required.
+#### This project uses the PICO SDK (in a linux environment), for simplicity without any specific IDE.
+The installation of the SDK is well documented here https://www.raspberrypi.com/documentation/microcontrollers/c_sdk.html.
+This github repository contains all other c programs, cmake files, shell scripts and include files required.
 The I2C SCK is on RP2040 gpio pin 7 and SDA is on gpio pin 6.

 #### The steps required to run the project from my linux directory are:
 ```